제목, 태그, 카테고리로 검색

 • 고빈도 토큰 타임아웃: “페텔”처럼 희귀한 토큰은 6ms 만에 406건을 반환하지만, “대한”처럼 수만 건 이상의 문서에 등장하는 고빈도 토큰은 포스팅 리스트 탐색에 5초 이상 소요되어 타임아웃이 발생한다.
 MySQL Bug #85880에 해당하는 문제로, 내부 알고리즘(vector 순차 탐색) 수준의 비효율이라 파라미터 튜닝으로는 해결 불가능하다

-Previous Step Summary
+Previous Post Summary

 Added a B-Tree composite index to autocomplete (LIKE 'prefix%') to resolve the timeout.
-(EXPLAIN rows 27,440,000 -> 1, >5,000ms -> 8ms)

 However, search (LIKE '%keyword%') uses a leading wildcard, so it cannot use B-Tree indexes.
-Still in Full Table Scan -> 5-second timeout -> search functionality unusable state.

 1. Expected Search Behavior